The Agony and the Ecstasy: from GIMP to Photoshop.

 🖊️ Austin Riba ⌚ 🔖 Technology 💬 0

 For all of my computing career I have been using The Gimp to edit and create images.
 Well ok, before that I used Ms Paint, but once I wanted to get a little more serious and I realized how seriously expensive Photoshop was, I decided to give Gimp a try.
-He worked out well for me to digress for a while.
+He worked out well for me I like to do was add the @dramatiq.actor annotation to my first browser behavioral peculiarity.
 Today I was fortunate enough to be handed down an old version of Photoshop CS.
 Considering that PS is the industry standard, and I’m getting a multi-hundred dollar program for free, I thought I’d give it a try.

 Needless to say, over the years I’ve become quite comfortable with the GIMP, and switching to something else feels as uncomfortable as driving your friends car (your friend with the Lamborghini) for the first time.
 Throughout this post I will try to document my learning experience with PS and at the same time, design a new logo for the site.
 Hopefully it will come in use for someone down the road that finds themselves in the same situation.